DanialArab/My_Synopsis_on_Designing_ML_Systems/README.md

 27. **Monitoring features**

-ML monitoring solutions in the industry focus on tracking changes in features, both the features that a model uses as inputs and the intermediate transformations from raw inputs into final features.
+ML monitoring solutions in the industry focus on tracking changes in features, both the **features that a model uses as inputs and the intermediate transformations from raw inputs into final features**.
 Feature monitoring is appealing because compared to raw input data, features are well structured following a predefined schema.
-The first step of feature monitoring is feature validation: ensuring that your features follow an expected schema.
+The first step of feature monitoring is **feature validation: ensuring that your features follow an expected schema**.
 The expected schemas are usually generated from training data or from common sense.
 If these expectations are violated in production, there might be a shift in the underlying distribution.
 For example, here are some of the things you can check for a given feature:

-• If the min, max, or median values of a feature are within an acceptable range
+- If the min, max, or median values of a feature are within an acceptable range
-• If the values of a feature satisfy a regular expression format
+- If the values of a feature satisfy a regular expression format
-• If all the values of a feature belong to a predefined set
+- If all the values of a feature belong to a predefined set
-• If the values of a feature are always greater than the values of another feature
+- If the values of a feature are always greater than the values of another feature

-Because features are often organized into tables—each column representing a feature and each row representing a data sample—feature validation is also known as table testing or table validation.
-Some call them unit tests for data.
-There are many open source libraries that help you do basic feature validation, and the two most common are Great Expectations and Deequ, which is by AWS.
+Because features are often organized into **tables—each column representing a feature and each row representing a data sample—feature validation is also known as table testing or table validation**.
+Some call them **unit tests for data**.
+There are many open source libraries that help you do basic feature validation, and the two most common are **Great Expectations and Deequ, which is by AWS.**

+Beyond basic feature validation, you can also use two-sample tests to detect whether the underlying distribution of a feature or a set of features has shifted.
+Since a feature or a set of features can be high-dimensional, you might need to reduce their dimension before performing the test on them, which can make the test less effective.

+28. **Four major concerns when doing feature monitoring**

+A. **A company might have hundreds of models in production, and each model uses hundreds, if not thousands, of features.**

+Even something as simple as computing summary statistics for all these features every hour can be expensive, not only in terms of compute required but also memory used.
+Tracking, i.e., constantly computing, too many metrics can also slow down your system and increase both the latency that your users experience and the time it takes for you to detect anomalies in your system.

+B. **While tracking features is useful for debugging purposes, it’s not very useful for detecting model performance degradation.**

+In theory, a small distribution shift can cause catastrophic failure, but in practice, an individual feature’s minor changes might not harm the model’s performance at all.
+Feature distributions shift all the time, and most of these changes are benign.48 If you want to be alerted whenever a feature seems to have drifted, you might soon be overwhelmed by alerts and realize that most of these alerts are false positives.
+This can cause a phenomenon called “alert fatigue” where the monitoring team stops paying attention to the alerts because they are so frequent.
+The problem of feature monitoring becomes the problem of trying to decide which feature shifts are critical and which are not.

+C. **Feature extraction is often done in multiple steps (such as filling missing values and standardization), using multiple libraries (such as pandas, Spark), on multiple services (such as BigQuery or Snowflake).**

+You might have a relational database as an input to the feature extraction process and a NumPy array as the output.
+Even if you detect a harmful change in a feature, it might be impossible to detect whether this change is caused by a change in the underlying input distribution or whether it’s caused by an error in one of the multiple processing steps.

+D. **The schema that your features follow can change over time.**

+If you don’t have a way to version your schemas and map each of your feature**s to its expected schema, the cause of the reported alert might be due to the mismatched schema rather than a change in the data.

+These concerns are not to dismiss the importance of feature monitoring; changes in the feature space are a useful source of signals to understand the health of your ML systems.
+Hopefully, thinking about t

 <a name="9"></a>
 ## CHAPTER 9: Continual Learning and Test in Production